JuliaCon/www.juliacon.org/2024/index.md

 \begin{box}{title="Talks & Workshop", color="light-blue"}
   JuliaCon 2024 [schedule is now out](https://pretalx.com/juliacon2024/schedule/)!
   Besides the awesome talks that will be hosted on July 10th, 11th and 12th, there will also be other activities on the days around the conference!
 On July 9th [workshops](/2024/workshops) will be held, and on July 13th the annual hackathon will be held.
-The locations for both activities will be finalized soon.
+The workshops will take place at the [Neuron faculty building at the Eindhoven University of Technology](https://maps.app.goo.gl/kR5rwSFuqZZsiZe9A) and the hackathon will take place at [Grand Cafe De Lichttoren](https://maps.app.goo.gl/wA2yHBx1Xp8LnqTG6).
+Both locations are only a short walk from the [Eindhoven train station](https://maps.app.goo.gl/xnjYvfy7eK6Mbac97).
 \end{box}

 \begin{box}{title="Venue", color="light-red"}
-  The conference venue will be the [Philips Stadion](https://www.philipsstadion.nl/en/), the home of the [PSV Eindhoven](https://www.psv.nl/english-psv/english-psv.htm) football club, in Eindhoven, Netherlands.
+  The conference venue will be the [Philips Stadion](https://www.philipsstadion.nl/en/), the home of the [PSV Eindhoven](https://www.psv.nl/english-psv/english-psv.htm) football club, in Eindhoven, the Netherlands.
 Read more about the venue and traveling information [here](/2024/travel).

   ~~~
   <iframe src="https://www.google.com/maps/embed?pb=!1m14!1m8!1m3!1d2486.8943504147705!2d5.4648729!3d51.4417341!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x47c6d911c386b16f%3A0x943ec8f52a067b30!2sPhilips%20Stadium!5e0!3m2!1sen!2sus!4v1699467736901!5m2!1sen!2sus" width="100%" height="320" style="border:0;" allowfullscreen></iframe>